-- 6.1.1 The fuel tank must be a single rubber bladder conforming to or exceeding the specifications of FIA/FT3 or FT3-1999. - 6.1.2 All the fuel stored on board the car must be situated between the front face of the engine and the driver's back when viewed in lateral projection.
+- 6.1.1 The fuel tank must be a single rubber bladder conforming to or exceeding the specifications of FIA Standard FT3-1999, FIA/FT3 or FT3-1999, the fitting of foam within the tank however is not mandatory.
+A list of approved materials may be found in FIA Technical List No.1 (List of fuel bladders homologated according to the FIA Standards FT3-1999, FT3.5-1999, FT5-1999) on the FIA website. - 6.1.2 All the fuel stored on board the car must be situated between the front face of the Power Unit engine and the driver's back when viewed in lateral projection.